anichhabra91/Library-Project/README.md

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

+To start the Desktop Application, go to src->Library->Index.java and login.

 ## Folder Structure

 The workspace contains two folders by default, where: